Infinite-Zero/cs5293sp22-project3/README.md

 In the tests, I tested the reading of data in the project3.py file

 ### test_readData
-this checked that the lengths of the inputs would match the length of the outputs for all lists, and that they were not of length 0.
+This checked that the lengths of the inputs would match the length of the outputs for all lists, and that they were not of length 0.